ASPPH Public Health Internship

 All applications to the internship program undergo a review process based on the following criteria: quality of essay, strength of credentials, previous professional experience, and letters of recommendation.

-When you submit your application, the system will generate an email to your Faculty Advisor asking them to verify your expected graduation date.
+When you submit your application for the first time, the system will generate an email to your Faculty Advisor asking them to verify your expected graduation date.
 Do not submit your application for the first time on the due date; your faculty advisor will not have time to complete his/her section.

 If you are offered and accept an internship position, you will be required to provide an official graduate transcript.